 The VA and other agencies offer homeless Veterans access to a plethora of services and care including services for Veterans who are homeless.
 Not all services are the right fit for all, but with the right advocacy and “getting the word out” more homeless Veterans and their families will get services they need.
-I can’t say if the veteran that actually meets the criteria for homeless or not.
-If he does, I am sure he will get the help me needs.
+I can’t say if the veteran actually meets the criteria for homeless or not.
+If he does, I am sure he will get the help he need.

 After speaking to a couple of knowledgeable people at the Orlando VAMC at Lake Nona, including Mike Strickler, Multimedia Services Chief, I found out that the facility provides Veterans who have been referred by their social worker free cards for the cafeteria, an onsite clothing closet, and other places including Walmart.
 Additionally, they qualify for health care and mental health services.